nshkrdotcom/elixact/README.md

-# Schemix
+# Elixact

-Schemix is a schema definition and validation library for Elixir with JSON Schema support.
+Elixact is a schema definition and validation library for Elixir with JSON Schema support.

+Similar to Pydantic in Python.

 ## Features